goto-eof/octoscraper/README.md

                                        |_|
 ```

 OctoScraper is a web scraper that allows to donwload web resources.
-Currenlty it clones images from any website.
+Currenlty it clones images from websites.

 Allow reqwest to work propertly:
 ```